Think about recreation before you retire in Costa Rica

 First, it’s important to figure out what your preferred recreation is before moving to Costa Rica.
 But, on the other hand, you might find some interesting ones that you never thought about.
 Honestly, if you get bored after moving here, you have a problem.
 Or your spouse will.

 When the sun shines as you wake up, your view of the world might change.
 Who knows, you’re in for some change in your life.
 We have some really weird hobbies in Costa Rica, such as Yoga on horseback.
 Or what about bouldering?
 Bungee jumping is another crazy one.
+I have a client who does woodworking.

 Until you can get around without too much sign language, you should start by picking up some Spanish.
 You can do that even before moving here.
 I know, it doesn’t sound like a lot of fun, but it’s necessary.
 My dad never learned after moving here, he was just too lazy.
 Until we all stopped doing the translations for him.
 Then he moved to another country.
 Do you get it?
 I hope you do!